 JJ: Yes, we’ve started to look outside China in the last few years.
 In 2019, we signed the EPC contract for MINOS 50 MW CSP project in Greece with CGGC INTERNATIONAL LTD as consortium.
 The Chinese President Xi Jinping and the Greek Prime Minister jointly witnessed the signing of the multilateral cooperation agreement for this project.
 MINOS is now in the financing stage.

 We are now actively looking for business opportunities in South America, MENA, Europe and other regions.
 We are cooperating with some international clients and partners for potential CSP project development and hope these projects could be built in the next few years.

-Many countries in the world, like Chile, Spain, have very good solar recourses, open electricity markets and a flexible financing environment and also have urgent and high need of clean, dispatchable and cheap renewable energy.
+Many countries in the world, like Chile and Spain, have a very good solar resource, open electricity markets and a flexible financing environment and also have urgent and high need of clean, dispatchable and cheap renewable energy.
 CSP could hybrid with other renewable energies to provide this kind of 24/7 clean energy solution at a competitive price in these countries.

 The reliability, maturity and cost-effectiveness of Cosin Solar CSP technology has been proved well in China.
 We believe our technology will keep its good performance in the global market.
 We are now ready to work with more international developers and investors in the global CSP industry.

-This was Part I of a very, very long conversation to catch up on CSP developed in China.
+This was Part I of a conversation to catch up on CSP developed in China.

 Part II is here.